 When you’re planning to quit smoking, it can help to know why becoming a former smoker is so difficult.
 As many smokers know, nicotine addiction has physical, mental, and social components.
 To stay smoke-free, you’ll need to learn how to manage physical, mental, and social challenges.

 Most people who smoke tobacco regularly are addicted to its main chemical component, nicotine.
-The nicotine in cigarettes affects your brain when you smoke, causing you to want more nicotine.
+The nicotine in cigarettes affects your brain when you smoke, producing a feeling of pleasure and causing you to want more nicotine.
 And nicotine withdrawal is why you probably feel irritable or anxious when you don't have a cigarette regularly.

 Smoking routines can also become smoking triggers.
-Do you smoke a cigarette because you have a cup of coffee?
-Or do you have a cup of coffee so you can smoke a cigarette?
-For many people, it's hard to know.
+Do you smoke a cigarette when you have a cup of coffee?
 Everything you do creates pathways or connections in the brain.
 Let's say you routinely smoke in the kitchen.
 You're actually training your brain to know that the kitchen is a place to smoke.
-Eventually, if you walk into the kitchen, your brain will have an automatic response to light up.
+Eventually, the kitchen can then become a trigger for you to want to smoke.